 This is one reason that people don’t take up instruments such as the guitar and regret it later in life.
 The guitar (and other instruments) are perfectly possible to learn by yourself and there are plenty of tools to help.
 The best guitar apps for the iPad and iPhone help beginners and experienced players with chords, effects, and other areas.

 So, should you learn the guitar after all, and is it possible to do this at home on your own?
+And if so, perhaps you should learn about the best acoustic guitars for 2021 first.

 Why should you learn the guitar?